patrick-kidger/torchtyping/FURTHER-DOCUMENTATION.md

 - **Use type annotations.** There's a few other libraries out there that do this via, essentially, syntactic sugar around `assert` statements.
 I wanted something neater than that.
 - **It should be easy to stop using `torchtyping`.** No, really!
 If it's not for you then it's easy to remove afterwards.
 Using `torchtyping` isn't something you should have to bake into your code; just replace `from torchtyping import TensorType` with `TensorType = list` (as a dummy), and your code should still all run.
 - **The runtime type checking should be optional.** Runtime checks obviously impose a performance penalty.
-The use of `typeguard` accomplishes this perfectly, in particular through its option to only activate when running tests (my favourite choice).
+Integrating with `typeguard` accomplishes this perfectly, in particular through its option to only activate when running tests (my favourite choice).
 - **`torchtyping` should be human-readable.** A big part of using type annotations in Python code is to document -- for whoever's reading it -- what is expected.
-(Particularly valuable on large codebases with several developers.) `torchtyping`'s syntax (and the use of type annotations over some other mechanism) is deliberately chosen to fulfill this goal.
+(Particularly valuable on large codebases with several developers.) `torchtyping`'s syntax, and the use of type annotations over some other mechanism, is deliberately chosen to fulfill this goal.

 ## FAQ